[Chapter Seven: Jewish Kingdoms―Israel and the House of David]

 The key question that has perplexed those who have previously dealt with either the biblical primordial human habitation or with the legend transmitted by the Egyptians to the Greeks of a lost civilization somewhere west of the Straits of Gibraltar has been its exact location.
 Ultimately, even their general locales have seemed to recede as the investigators have ardently followed the available clues.
 This is not surprising, staring, as they have been, through the haze of bad translations and editors with an axe or two to grind.
 From the point of view of the Greeks, Atlantis was clearly to the west, beyond the limits of Mediterranean Europe.

 Now there is a second major source on the history of Atlantis, though, on the face of it, he is peripheral and secondary in nature.
 This perception is due to the overvaluation normally given to Plato's account, with all of its philosophical and idealistic preconceptions.
 The source, of course, is Diodorus Siculus, or rather his source, Dionysius "Scytobrachion" of Alexandria, where presumably he had access to the Library.
 Diodorus transmits from Dionysius, at least superficially, an entirely different tale.
-In his geographical and historical survey of the ancient world, Diodorus eventually gets to Libya, i.e., the area of North Africa west of the Nile Valley.
-It seems that at the far western end of Libya was a nation ruled by women known to the Greeks and their successors as Amazons.
+In his geographical and historical survey of the ancient world, Diodorus eventually gets to Libya, i.e., the area of North Africa west of the Nile Valley, the area mentioned in the above quotation located across "Oceanus," suggesting the original source of Plato's (or Solon's) confusion.† It seems that at the far western end of Libya was a nation ruled by women known to the Greeks and their successors as Amazons.
 These Amazons inhabited the city of Chersonesus (or Cherronesus) on an island in Lake Tritonis (or Marsh Tritonis) in that region currently known as Tunisia, the seaward district of which later became the capital of the Carthaginian maritime empire.
 Thus, in the eyes of Andrew Collins in his Gateway to Atlantis, Carthage was the vector by which stories of Atlantis reached the Hellenistic world.
 In this regard, as it says in The Jewish Encyclopedia of 1906, "a wide-spread rabbinical legend identifies the land of the Amazons with Carthage ..., or with Africa ..., in both instances agreeing with classical tradition."

-According to Diodorus, these Amazons under Queen Myrina embarked upon a wave of conquests that rapidly brought them into conflict with the tribes of the Atlantioi (or Atlantians [sic]) based at Cernê, an island on the Tropic of Cancer just off the African coast in what is now the much disputed country of Western Sahara, formerly the Spanish Sahara.
+According to Diodorus, these Amazons under Queen Myrina embarked upon a wave of conquests that rapidly brought them into conflict with the tribes of the Atlantioi (or Atlantians [sic]) based at Cernê, an island on the Tropic of Cancer in a small bay of the Atlantic Ocean in what is now the much disputed country of Western Sahara, formerly the Spanish Sahara.
+(It seems that 80% of the world's phosphate reserves are in the Western Sahara.)
 After bringing these tribes under their sway, the Amazons went on to conquer the land of the Gorgons, another nation of female warriors, according to Livio Stecchini in an unpublished article entitled "The Voyage of Hanno," the people in whose Fulani language the word gork means "man."
 Stecchini identifies Hanno's island of the Gorgades with São Tomé on the Equator.
 The Amazons then concluded a treaty with the Egyptians under Horus before attacking and defeating the Arabians and subduing Syria.
 Now Horus, the son of Isis, was one of the predynastic "gods" whom Manetho has ruling Egypt before Menes united the north and the south under the double crown.
 Horus had a brother Typhon, who appears in the accompanying table, who is sometimes known as Set or Seth, so that we now have our first, admittedly weak, link between the Hebrew timeline at this early age and that of the Egyptians, for Seth was the third son of Adam, the final member of another of those apparently artificially constructed trinities mentioned by Godfrey Higgins.
 By the best astronomical evidence, this war of the Amazons was roughly synchronous with the great war in India described in the Mahabharata in which Krishna was a participant.

 The forces of Myrina went on to peacefully subdue the Cilicians north of Syria in Anatolia, conquered the nearby peoples of the Taurus Mountains, then defeated the Phrygians and others as far west as the Caïcus River.
 She founded a city named after herself and then others after her commanders, Cymê, Pitana, and Prienê.
 Indicating her possession of a substantial fleet of ships, she took many of the islands of the Aegean including Lesbos and Samothrace, then ran afoul of the Scythians under Sipylus and the Thracians under Mopsus.
 Diodorus continues: